rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-other.md

 ## Shared LAG State Tracking

 Shared LAG state tracking allows you to redirect traffic by bringing down a port channel based on the operational state of another.
-This is useful for avoiding over-scubscribed links that ultimately lead to dropped packets.
+This is useful for avoiding over-subscribed links that ultimately lead to dropped packets.

 ![Shared LAG State Tracking](https://dl.dell.com/topics/s4048-on-9.14.2.8-config-pub/images/GUID-CBA2A11E-AFF3-4DB9-BD2B-BFCF9860E52A-low.jpg)